saalfeldlab/n5-viewer/README.md

 To prevent concurrent modification, exclusive file locking is enforced, and the application will warn and suggest to open in read-only mode if somebody is already browsing the dataset.

-### Cropping tool
+#### Cropping tool

 The application has a built-in cropping tool for extracing parts of the dataset as a ImageJ image (can be converted to commonly supported formats such as TIFF series).

 Place the mouse pointer at the desired center position of the extracted image and hit `SPACE`.
 The dialog will pop up where you can specify the dimensions of the extracted image.

-The image is cropped <i>without</i> respect to the camera orientation in the viewer, so the cropped image will always contain Z-slices.
+The image is cropped <i>without</i> respect to the camera orientation, so the cropped image will always contain Z-slices.